 Today we are taking a look at the Bohemian coronation jewelry and the exhibit they had at the Hrubá Skála Chateau in Bohemian Paradise.
 From August 3rd to September 28th, 2017, the Hrubá Skála Chateau hosted an exhibition to mark the 670th Anniversary of the Coronation of Charles IV, the Czech king.

 It was a rare chance to view the Czech Coronation Jewels of King and Emperor Charles IV.

-The exhibition will not only focus on the crowning of their most important monarch, but also share the phenomenon of the Czech coronation jewels in the form of a master replica of the most valuable Czech treasure.
+The exhibition not only focused on the crowning of their most important monarch, but also shared the phenomenon of the Czech coronation jewels in the form of a master replica of the most valuable Czech treasure.

-The exhibition aims to educate the visitors on many interesting things,including the various myths and legends, that surround the famous Czech crown jewels.
+The exhibition’s goal was to educate the visitors on many interesting things, including the various myths and legends, that surround the famous Czech crown jewels.

 Did the curse work on Reinhard Heydrich and his son?